Calanthe/Calanthe.github.io/_drafts/sliding-puzzle-game-phaser.markdown

 {% endhighlight %}

-We just created a simple array which length is equal to the amount of pieces.
-Then in the `shuffle` function, each of the element is replaced with another randomly selected index, so as the result we get the array with shuffled indexes as values.
+We just created a simple array in which length is equal to the amount of pieces.
+Then in the `shuffle` function, each of the elements are swapped with another randomly selected index, so as the result we get the array with shuffled indexes as values.

 Now, after preparing the shuffled array, we need to create a special object called a `group` with pieces and assign the shuffled index to each of them.